Key ResourcesTracing your family history in Australia: a national guide to sources

 Australian Joint Copying Project

-This is a large collection of microfilmed material, from archives and libraries in the United Kingdom, relating to Australia, New Zealand, the Pacific, most of South East Asia and Antarctica.
+This is a large collection of microfilmed material, from archives and libraries in the United Kingdom, relating to Australia, New Zealand, the Pacific, most of South East Asia and Antarctic

-This eresource contains material relating to all Australian states and New Zealand with a small amount of content for the Pacific Islands and Papua New Guinea.
-The Australian states with the largest amount of material are Queensland, New South Wales and Victoria.
-Most content is from published sources and includes almanacs, Blue books, electoral rolls, government gazettes, police gazettes, post office directories and more.
+The Australasian content in Findmypast relates to all Australian states and New Zealand with a small number of records for the Pacific Islands and Papua New Guinea.
+Most content is from published sources and includes almanacs, Blue Books, electoral rolls, government gazettes, police gazettes, post office directories and more.